Suedo/nestjs-serverless/README.md

-This project tries to use NestJS with Serverless Framework.
-Bundled through webpack.
-Faces bundling issue as mentioned [here](https://github.com/nestjs/nest/issues/1386).
+This project uses NestJS with Serverless Framework.

-This problem is not faced in local deployments, but ONLY when deployed to lambda.
+Key points:

-In Lambda even, It works and gives proper response json when **not** using validation classes and pipes.
+1.  **NOT** using webpack for bundling.
+Earlier used it, and had a lot of friction with Nest bundling.
+More info [here](https://github.com/nestjs/nest/issues/1386).

-I made this project as a POC, trying to implement configuration features from various other Nest+Serverles projects in Github.
-Untill the build issue gets an elegant fix, will skip Nest + Serverless.
+2. Will be switching to regular DynamoDB queries from current [dynamodb-data-mapper-js](https://github.com/awslabs/dynamodb-data-mapper-js), as it tends to be (imo) more obtuse and boilerplate-ish as queries grow more complex, needing various [addons](dynamodb-data-mapper-js) like annotations, expressions etc to work.